swarnima000/Weather-Forecast-Command-Line-Tool/README.md

 ## Weather Forecast Command-Line Tool

 This is a command-line tool that accepts a city's name as input and returns the current weather forecast using the OpenWeatherMap API.
 Leveraging OpenWeatherMap API to fetch weather data and parsing it using Python.
+Prepared for Github Copilot Hackathon.

 ### Prerequisites